The Suicide Prevention Lifeline has some proven ways that could be useful in helping your loved ones.

 by Jessica G Ferrer

 Most of us experience anxiety at some point or another in our lives.
 In fact, it is very common to experience it routinely, and a lot of people do struggle with that.
-If you are starting to get concerned about your anxiety levels, or you are feeling as though you would like to be done with it once and for all, there are many things you can do to make that happen.
+If you are concerned about your anxiety levels, or you are feeling as though you would like to be done with it once and for all, there are many things you can do to help.
 It’s important to bear in mind that you should never feel it is out of your control.
-It is not - you can always manage anxiety, no matter how bad it is.
+No matter how bad it is, there are effective ways to manage and control anxiety.

 Let’s take a look at how to do this.